Skip to contents

 Example 01: Introduction

-#> ℹ geoidep is a wrapper that allows you to download cartographic data for Peru from R.
+ℹ geoidep is a wrapper that enables you to download cartographic data for Peru directly from R.

 In this example, we can identify the list of providers available in geoidep and the layers they present.